sched-ext/scx/README.md

 ### Ubuntu

-Ubuntu is supported through the following launchpad project.
+Experimental sched_ext support for Ubuntu is provided by the following launchpad project:

  https://launchpad.net/~arighi/+archive/ubuntu/sched-ext

 #### Upgrading to 24.04 (NobleNumbat)

 Currently, only the 24.04 release is supported.
-Upgrade to 24.04.
+You can upgrade to 24.04 using the following command:

 ```
 $ sudo do-release-upgrade -d